AlexandreRavichandran/pomodoro-timer/README.md

 - Showing the current cycle, the cycles already done and remaining cycle.

-You can see details about features [here](/docs/features.md "Click here to have details about features") .

-# Coming features

-- Youtube API to listen a selected style of music when doing the pomodoro

-- Admin 'back-office'

-- Advices displayed when user create his own pomodoro

-- Night mode
-- ...

 # Support

 If you have any questions, ideas, feedback, or anything else about this project, feel free to send me an email at alexandre.ravichandran@gmail.com .